 As a bonus: visitors can drop a comment without requiring registration of any kind.
 A future release of Craft will generate a notification when someone leaves a comment on a page.

 A website created with Craft supports dark mode out of the box; by pressing the top-right moon icon, the reader can flip between modes.
-Not many sites enable this.
+Unfortunately, not many sites enable this.

 If you want to get a better idea of Craft’s possibilities, there is no better place than to visit my digital garden.
-A few things are missing from Craft to make the digital garden even more interesting.
+Unfortunately, a few things are missing from Craft to make the digital garden even more enjoyable.
 First, we cannot set the permalink of a published page to a custom domain yet.
-Second, there is no easy way to distinguish which Craft page is available on the web from those who aren’t.
+Second, there is no easy way to distinguish which Craft page is available on the web from those that aren’t.
 Until this is fixed, published pages are sitting in their own folder.

 So, there you have it.
 Don’t be afraid to visit my digital garden.
 Take your time.
 Pay attention to the details.
 Leave a note.
 Enjoy.